taisho6339/TabOpera/README.md

 TabOpera
-by TaishoSakamoto
 ========

 Simple Tab UI Operation Library for Android.
-Tab Operation is very complex in nest of Fragments, so this library simplify.
+Tab Operation is very complex in nest of Fragments, so this library simplify it.
 Each Tab manages Fragment Stack.

 Installation